ajpag/US-News-NLP/README.md

-# World-News-NLP
+# US-News-NLP
-Sentiment analysis and natural language processing on trending world news articles topics
+Sentiment analysis and natural language processing on major news sources to measure bias on COVID-19 reporting